Bursaries - Withington Girls' School

 Prospective pupils and their parents who are interested in applying for a bursary should initially indicate this in the relevant part of the application form which is completed prior to the entrance examination.

-The Bursary Application Form is provided to the relevant prospective parents at the interview stage which is in January/February each year.
+The Bursary Application Form is provided to the relevant prospective parents in the December preceding the January Entrance Examinations.
 Bursary applications are evaluated for prospective pupils before the end of February each year in order that, if bursary support is to be offered, the amount of support is made clear in the offer letter.

 A home visit may be requested to form a better picture of family circumstances and the School expects Bursary applicants to have made every effort to maximise their income.
 Once the bursary applications are evaluated and home visits are carried out, as appropriate, offers of Bursary support are sent out in writing.